Bureaucratic Fiction

 Talks, Conferences, Presentations (past)

-- November 20, 2024: “Bureaucratic Fiction: Narratives, Images, and Affects of Administration in Contemporary Literature and Film” – Humboldt Network Meeting10, Friedrich-Alexander-Universität Erlangen-Nürnberg, Germany;
+- November 20, 2024: “Bureaucratic Fiction: Narratives, Images, and Affects of Administration in Contemporary Literature and Film” – Humboldt Network Meeting, Friedrich-Alexander-Universität Erlangen-Nürnberg, Germany;

 - October 3, 2024: “Vers une esthétique de la bureaucratie : le ‘grotesque administratif’ de Michel Foucault et ses avatars contemporains”.
-Rencontres doctorales – Centre Michel Foucault11, IMEC-Abbaye d’Ardenne, Caen, France;
+Rencontres doctorales – Centre Michel Foucault, IMEC-Abbaye d’Ardenne, Caen, France;

 - June 6, 2024: “Bureaucracies of Memory.
 Institutionalized History in Four Contemporary European Novels”.
-Workshop: European Centres and Peripheries in the Political Novel12, CAPONEU, ZfL Berlin, Germany.
+Workshop: European Centres and Peripheries in the Political Novel, CAPONEU, ZfL Berlin, Germany.

 Sign up to Bureaucritics